sanja7s/AI_Impact_Card/README.md

 ### Licence Plate Detector

 - **[Impact Assessment Card - Licence Plate Detector](impact-assessment-card-license-plate-detector-version5.pdf)**: A concise assessment of the impacts, benefits, and risks of using licence plate detection systems.

+### Urban Feedback System

+- **[Impact Assessment Card - Urban Feedback System](impact-assessment-card-urban-feedback.pdf)**: A concise assessment of the impacts, benefits, and risks of using urban feedback systems.

+### Music Recommender System

+- **[Impact Assessment Card - Music Recommender System](impact-assessment-card-music-recommender.pdf)**: A concise assessment of the impacts, benefits, and risks of using music recommender systems.
 ---